shizzywang/_cv/public/cv.md

 - Co-designed and helped build the kitchen layout for operational efficiency in a small space.
 - Operated a family-run Sri Lankan food business in a converted shipping container at Chester Lakes.
 - Created the brand identity, including logo and menu design.
-- Helped design the menu working with Mum who's cooking is superb.
+- Helped design the menu working with Mum whose cooking is superb.

 ### Deva Heating and Plumbing